sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/README.md

 **Future works**

-**Installation**

-Download and install the latest version of Conda

-Run Anaconda Prompt as Administrator

-Create a new conda environment:

-$ conda create -n <enter-the-name-of-repository-here>

-pip $ activate <enter-the-name-of-repository-here>

-Ensure that you have navigated to the top level of your cloned repository.

-You will execute all your pip commands from this location.
-For example:

-$ cd /path/to/repository Install the environment needed for this repository:

-$ pip install -e.

-#python=3.8.2

-Future works:   Pycosim, LLM interactive data analysis and many more contents in the repository.
+Pycosim, LLM interactive data analysis and many more contents will be added after the next meeting  in the repository.